The Pacing Project - Orange Mud, LLC

 What you are about to read is based on my first and only experience pacing in a 100 mile event.
 In fact, prior to the Pine To Palm 100 Mile Endurance Run this year, I had never even been to a 100 mile event as a spectator, volunteer, much less as a runner.
 I've done a number of Ultras, but the longest distance at any event was 50 miles at the time I arrived at this race.
 So what I have to share is from an informed, but inexperienced outsider's view and veterans of the distance may have a different perspective.
 If you disagree with anything I have written in this post, so sorry, but tough..
 Enjoy.

 A short overview.
 I was introduced to my runner for this event by Coach Ann Trason who said that she knew someone named Mary Cates who is an experienced runner and running coach who could use a pacer in a few months.
 At first, Mary appeared to have everything covered, but Ann brought the subject back up about 6 weeks prior to the race and so I decided to reach out and confirm.
-I'd been looking for an opportunity to pace in a 100 mile race and Ashland, Oregon was on my bucket list of places to visit.
+I'd been looking for an opportunity to pace in a 100 mile ultramarathon and Ashland, Oregon was on my bucket list of places to visit.
 Mary was a little nervous about the idea, not knowing me or my background, and probably wondering if I would be a burden and screw things up.
 To be honest, I had the same concerns x 10.

 Mary is a much more experienced runner than I am.
 She is a stronger runner overall and had some very specific goals in mind, namely to qualify for the Tahoe 200 the following year, secondarily to finish sub 24 hours.
 So if I was going to do this, I needed to treat this with the same focus and preparation as I would my own race.
 Overall, Mary killed it, 4th in the women’s field and I believe in the top 25% overall.
 To say I learned a lot from the event would be an understatement, but I digress, that's a topic for another post...

-Ten Things I think I think about pacing:
+Ten Things I think about pacing:

 1. Pacing is about the runner, not the pacer.
 End of story.
 It's not to be treated as a training run, or something you are measuring yourself on.
 The pacer is there to keep the run safe, motivated, moving forward and to help avoid the unforeseen issues that always arise when a runner is that tired and worn.
 If you can't grasp this and fully appreciate it, stay away.

 2. Don't sign up to pace a distance you are not comfortable you can easily cover.
 Be candid and up front, being effective for 20 miles is far better than blowing up yourself 30 miles in and being a burden.
 I was worried about this given Mary's ability and pedigree.
+This is a crucial pacing tip for anyone involved in ultramarathon events.

 3. Your focus on your own food, hydration and well-being only matters in that you can't become a problem for the runner.
 Once your basic needs are covered, everything else should be about your runner.